Brianconn71/ms1-project/README.md

 ### Content <a name="content"></a>

 * The idea for the website was my own.
-I wanted to make a nice, simple, minimalist design for a bands webpage.
+I wanted to make a nice, simple, minimalist design for a band's webpage.
-However, I did get some inspiration for media querys and overall how to make an attractive responsive website from Gary Simon on YouTube and his fantastic video which can be found [here](https://www.youtube.com/watch?v=8gNrZ4lAnAw&list=LL&index=13&t=3058s&ab_channel=DesignCourse).
+However, I did get some inspiration for media queries and overall how to make an attractive responsive website from Gary Simon on YouTube and his fantastic video which can be found [here](https://www.youtube.com/watch?v=8gNrZ4lAnAw&list=LL&index=13&t=3058s&ab_channel=DesignCourse).

 * I used [Anna Greaves](https://github.com/AJGreaves/portrait-artist) README to help me with my own README and in particular the deployment section.

-* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) elements that were used:
+* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) elements which were used:
     * [Cards](https://getbootstrap.com/docs/4.5/components/card/)

     * [Grid](https://getbootstrap.com/docs/4.5/layout/grid/)